Linhao0301/LaViC_Pratice/README.md

 ## 9.1 New：mutil-gpu training achieve
 - ./src/knowledge_distillation_multi_gpu.py and ./run_training_multi_gpu.sh
-- using DDP stragety, not FSDP(better, but not achieve yet.
+- using DDP stragety, not FSDP (better, but not achieve yet).
 DDP stragety is easier but cost more vram, 'cause DDP will load complete model on each gpu, which means each gpu still cost 20gb vram when you set batch-size=1).
 - 2 gpus bring 1.8x acclerate

 ## 📋 Reproduction Requirements